materiaraiding/materiaraiding-old/visitorsguide.md

 Phase 3: Materia does Easthogg.
 Niddstinien is faced north, and we resolve all arrows by facing our character east.
 [Easthogg Video Guide](https://www.youtube.com/watch?v=j_Hz3I4ENK4)

-Death of the Heavens in Dark Thordan: base positioning before the mech starts is a lineup in the middle of the room H1>MT>D3>D1>D2>D4>ST>H2, dooms are positioned along the south side rather than north, and they are knocked back noth to soak their puddles.
+Death of the Heavens in Dark Thordan: base positioning before the mech starts is a lineup in the middle of the room H1>MT>D3>D1>D2>D4>ST>H2, dooms are positioned along the south side rather than north, and they are knocked back north to soak their puddles.

 Double dragons: we may resolve wroth AM's somewhat differently NA strats. like with NA we also do fixed wyrmsbreath 1 + 2 which is different than how it is done in Elemental. tanks are also using their invuln's on cautrize at the end of double dragons.